First-move advantage in chess: Solving chess

 The game of chess is not solved, meaning it has not been determined with certainty whether a perfectly played game would end in a win for White, a draw, or even a win for Black.
 Due to its high level of complexity and the limitations of computer technology it is considered unlikely that it will be solved in the foreseeable future.

 In his 1950 paper "Programming a Computer for Playing Chess", information theorist Claude Shannon argued that in principle the game of chess ought to be solvable.
 In practical terms, however, he argued that it is not feasible for any computer to actually do this.
 He estimated that a computer would need to calculate 10^{120} positions from the initial position, which he said would take 10^{90} years.
 It is thus theoretically possible to solve chess; however, according to Shannon, the time frame required puts this possibility beyond the limits of any feasible technology.

 Hans-Joachim Bremermann, a professor of mathematics and biophysics at the University of California at Berkeley, further argued in a 1965 paper that the "speed, memory, and processing capacity of any possible future computer equipment are limited by certain physical barriers: the light barrier, the quantum barrier, and the thermodynamical barrier.
 These limitations imply, for example, that no computer, however constructed, will ever be able to examine the entire tree of possible move sequences of the game of chess."
 Nonetheless, Bremermann did not foreclose the possibility that a computer would someday be able to solve chess.
 He wrote, "In order to have a computer play a perfect or nearly perfect game [of chess] it will be necessary either to analyze the game completely ... or to analyze the game in an approximate way and combine this with a limited amount of tree searching. ...
 A theoretical understanding of such heuristic programming, however, is still very much wanting."

 Recent advances in computer science have not significantly changed that assessment.
-The game of checkers was solved in 2007, but it has roughly the square root of the number of positions in chess.
+The game of checkers was solved in 2007, but it has fewer possible positions than chess by several orders of magnitude.
 Jonathan Schaeffer, the scientist who led the effort, said a breakthrough such as quantum computing would be needed before solving chess could even be attempted, but he does not rule out the possibility, saying that the one thing he learned from his 16-year effort of solving checkers "is to never underestimate the advances in technology".